TWO CREDITS ARE BETTER THAN ONE!

 Dual Credit at Triton College:

-Speak to your high school counselor to find out what Dual Credit courses are offered at your high school.
+Speak to your high school counselor to find out what Dual Credit courses are offered through your high school.
 Signing up for Dual Credit classes has its perks and benefits:

 - Transferable college credit earned from an accredited institution